-- 3. Duration of Program - a.
+3. Duration of Program

+- a.
 To obtain a master's degree, a student must complete the degree requirements within a period of five years from matriculation. - b.
 Students may usually enter the master's program in the summer or fall semesters only.
 The Director of the Environmental Law Center shall have the discretion to allow students to enter the master's program in the spring semester. - c.
-Distance Learning Students may enter the master's program in any term offered throughout the academic year. - 4.
-Transfer of Credits
+Distance Learning Students may enter the master's program in any term offered throughout the academic year.

+4. Transfer of Credits

-A student enrolled in a master's program may be granted credit for summer or regular semester courses satisfactorily completed at an ABA-approved law school or at another accredited graduate school.
+A student enrolled in a master's program may be granted credit for summer or regular semester courses satisfactorily completed at an ABAapproved law school or at another accredited graduate school.
 A student may transfer a maximum of six such credits to the master's program with the approval of the Director of the Environmental Law Center or the Director's designee.
 Before granting such approval, the Director or his or her designee must determine that the course is offered at the graduate level and that the course is relevant and important to the student's overall program of study.
 Courses eligible as transfer credit include only those courses with specific environmental substance.
 The Registrar must receive an official transcript showing that the course has been completed and that a grade of C or better (as defined in the Academic Regulations) has been awarded.
+Pass/Fail grades and grades for externships will not transfer.
 Transcripts from a foreign institution must be accompanied by a WES or AACRAO evaluation.
-Grades from transferred courses will be noted on the student's transcript but will not be used in computing the student's grade average.
+Grades from transferred courses, other than pass/fail and externship grades, will be noted on the student's transcript but will not be used in computing the student's grade average.
 Once a student has enrolled as a degree candidate, prior approval must be obtained from the Director of the Environmental Law Center or the Director's designee to obtain credit for courses taken at another institution.
 No transfer credit will be given for a course completed more than 5 years prior to matriculation into the master's program.